 But this is just the start.
 After games, we’re going to make Oculus a platform for many other experiences.
 Imagine enjoying a court side seat at a game, studying in a classroom of students and teachers all over the world or consulting with a doctor face-to-face — just by putting on goggles in your home.

-Brendan Iribe, Co-Founder and CEO of Oculus VR, commented on the acquisition in a press release:
+Brendan Iribe, Co-Founder and CEO of Oculus VR, commented on the acquisition :

 We are excited to work with Mark and the Facebook team to deliver the very best virtual reality platform in the world.
 We believe virtual reality will be heavily defined by social experiences that connect people in magical, new ways.
 It is a transformative and disruptive technology, that enables the world to experience the impossible, and it’s only just the beginning.

 Facebook will hold a conference call later today to discuss the acquisition.